-- 1. No student shall possess, handle, or transmit any deadly weapon on school property. - 2.
-The following devices are considered to be deadly weapons as defined in
+1. No student shall possess, handle, or transmit any deadly weapon on school property.

+2. The following devices are considered to be deadly weapons as defined in

-- a weapon, taser or electronic stun weapon, equipment, chemical substance, or other material that in the manner it is used, or could ordinarily be used, or is intended to be used, is readily capable of causing serious bodily injury. - b. an animal readily capable of causing serious bodily injury and used in the commission or attempted commission of a crime. - 3.
-The penalty for possession of a deadly weapon; up to (10) days suspension and expulsion from school for a period of up to one calendar year. - 4.
-The superintendent shall immediately notify the appropriate law enforcement agency when a student engages in behavior described in this rule.
+- I.C.
+35-41-1-8: - a. a weapon, taser or electronic stun weapon, equipment, chemical substance, or other material that in the manner it is used, or could ordinarily be used, or is intended to be used, is readily capable of causing serious bodily injury. - b. an animal readily capable of causing serious bodily injury and used in the commission or attempted commission of a crime.

+3. The penalty for possession of a deadly weapon; up to (10) days suspension and expulsion from school for a period of up to one calendar year.

+4. The superintendent shall immediately notify the appropriate law enforcement agency when a student engages in behavior described in this rule.